OpCodeWolf/rss-api-server/rss-api-server-spec.md

 ## 13. POST /create_user
 - **Summary**: Create a new user
   - This endpoint allows for the registration of a new user by providing a username and password.
-It checks for existing usernames to prevent duplicates and returns the newly created user's ID upon success.
+It checks for existing usernames to prevent duplicates and returns the newly created user's ID and token upon success.
 - **Request Body**:
   - **Required**: true
   - **Content**: application/json